➲ LinkedList in Java is a linear data structure that uses a doubly linked list internally to store a group of elements.

 |16.||void push(Object o)||This method is used to push an element onto the stack represented by a list.|

-What is the best case scenario to use LinkedList?
+What is best case scenario to use LinkedList in Java application?

 Java LinkedList is the best choice to use when your frequent operation is adding or removing elements in the middle of the list because the adding and removing of elements in the linked list is faster as compared to ArrayList.